 The bearded hipster with plugs in his ears was cheerful for how busy the shop wasy; from behind the glass wall, he asked me how my day was going.
 I filled out a clipboard of information, handed it back and took the first empty spot that opened up, dropping nearly to the floor on a leather couch so worn that ARC would have a hard time giving it away for free.
 I looked around the dark, tinywaiting room and couldn't find much to read but a six-month-old Time magazine.
 But for all of that, the place felt homey, cozy and welcoming, especially with the cold blast outside.
 It wasn't clinical, but it didn't feel run-down, either -- just worn-in.

-Despite the crowd, things went by pretty fast -- I think the people ahead of me had all called ahead to see what the latest shipment was.
+People in the waiting room knew each other, and talked about tagging each other on Instagram photos of sick glass pipes and bubblers; I got the impression that they meet there occasionally to buy shatter -- which the dispensary apparently had a reputation for.
+A small chalkboard set up in the old fireplace listed a menu of shatter from some of the most well-known and well-respected concentrate companies in Colorado, like Green Dot, White Mousse, The Lab, TC Labs and Native Roots.Despite the crowd, things went by pretty fast -- I think the people ahead of me had all called ahead to see what the latest shipment was.
 They were going into the back in groups of two or three, and I ended up waiting only five minutes before someone called my name and I headed to the skunky and tiny bud bar.
 Bud was slightly obscured through the glass cabinet and glass jars, but I could still see instantly how good the herb was.
 Buds were in huge, shiny chunks and jars were filled to the brim without much shake.
 My budtender was a smart guy; without my asking, he rattled off strain lineages for things like the Canatonic, Glass Slipper, Trainwreck and East Coast Alien -- all super-fine examples that looked like someone had sprayed green and tan nuggets of gems with glue and then rolled them around in tiny glass crystals.
 The Flo was also some of the best I've seen all year, and I thought the Durban Poison was some sort of alien-morph of that strain with supersized calxes stacked on top of each other.
 They were dense and thick with a chunky, Kush-like appearance but a full Durban spice smell.
 Page down for photos and the rest of the review.